Glossary of terms in biotechnology

 Immune system

-The aggregation of cells, biological substances (such as antibodies), and cellular activities that work together to provide resistance to disease.
+The aggregation of cells, biological substances (such as antibodies), and

 Immunity